pwr4exp: Power Analysis for Experimental Designs

 Example 5: Repeated measures

-This example illustrates a repeated measures design with three
+This example illustrates a repeated measures design,

-treatments (CON
+where three treatments (CON

 , TRT2

-measured hourly over 8 hours.
+hours.
 Within-subject correlations are modeled

 using an AR(1) structure with